Add variables

 If the feature layer variable is already connected to one or more analysis tools, only datasets compatible with the tools and parameters will be available.
 If the parameters do not support the same features (for example, one parameter only supports points and one only supports polygons), the variable will not be able to determine which layers are compatible and may result in an error for one or more tools.

-- For string variables, type a text value into the text box.
+• For string variables, type a text value in the text box.
 If the variable is already connected to an analysis tool, the variable may display a menu of options.

 The variable updates and validates.